jsunthon/webcrawler-autify/README.md

 ## Fetch Web Page with Metadata
 This will fetch the web pages and also output metadata in the console
-* `docker run -d fetch --metadata https://www.google.com https://autify.com`
+* `docker run fetch --metadata https://www.google.com https://autify.com`

 output: